 Following discharge from the hospital, the first follow-up visit will be made at 30 days (± 2 weeks).
 A CT scan will be performed to assess aneurysm morphology and device integrity and patency, as well as the status of the implanted devices.
 Subsequent follow-up visits will be made at six months, one year, and annually to five years per institutional standard of care for subjects with endovascular stent grafts.
-Enhanced post-operative follow-up visits are discussed in protocol [§8.5.6](#).
 Continued subject follow-up beyond five years is outside of the scope of this study.
 Nonetheless, all subjects should be monitored and evaluated per the institutional standards of care for patients with an implanted endovascular stent graft.